 - These resources provide step-by-step instructions for the medical care of persons following possible sexual HIV exposure

 These materials were developed to be used in clinical settings to raise awareness and offer detailed guidance.
-Order free printed copies of the pocket guide.
+Order free printed copies of the pocket guide or scroll pen.
 All additional materials can be downloaded and printed as needed.

 - Post-Sexual Exposure Clinical Pocket Guide

 - nPEP Poster

 - PEP Patient Assistance Program Postcard

 The State of nPEP in Rural America: Clinician Perspectives

 - Non-Occupational Post-Exposure Prophylaxis (nPEP) in Rural Areas – Does It Exist?